jochuang/finsight/README.md

 # FinSight

 FinSight is a finance dashboard that provides personal finance trends at a glance.
 It builds on top of personal finance app like Mint and allows customizable charts and graphs that tailors to your needs.
-This program provides a data pipeline that takes in all transaction data in a csv format, cleans and transforms the data, and displays data in a dashboard for visualization.
-The goal is to better track transactions and visualize spending trends, which will lead to more informed financial decisions.
+This program provides a data pipeline that takes in all transaction data in a csv format, cleans and transforms the data, and displays data in a dashboard.
+The goal is to track transactions, visualize spending trends, and ultimately to make more informed financial decisions.

 ### Table of Contents
    * [Getting Started](#getting-started)